toextendmylimits/LeetCode/Notes/linked_in_0103.md

 # Check later today
 ## 127. Word Ladder
 ## 716. Max Stack
+I use a doubly linked list to store the stack order, so top and pop are O(1).
+I also keep a max-heap of (value, timestamp, node) so I can get the maximum quickly, and the timestamp breaks ties to remove the top-most max.
+Because a heap can’t delete arbitrary nodes, when I pop from the stack I mark the node inactive and lazily discard inactive heap entries when calling peekMax or popMax

 ## 432. All O`one Data Structure
 I keep a hash map from key to its frequency bucket, and a doubly linked list of buckets ordered by count.
 Each bucket stores all keys with the same count.